MdAshrafhussain889/chest-xray-disease-classifier/README.md

 ## Troubleshooting

-If you encounter the error below:
+If you encounter this error:

 ```
 TypeError: Descriptors cannot be created directly